wvteijlingen/localeasy/README.md

 With Localeasy you can use Google Sheets to store and manage your app translations.
 This has many benefits such as easy user management, change tracking, comments, no limits on contributors, and it's free of charge.

-Localeasy talks to the Google Sheets API, downloads translations, and formats them to iOS and Android-specific formats.
+Localeasy talks to the Google Sheets API, downloads translations, and formats them to iOS .strings, or Android .xml files.

 ---